bbauska/meta-react-basics/README.md

 distributed the code on several lines to increase readability.

 Now I'm setting up the click handling behavior.
-Whenever a user clicks on the button that will evaluate an expression named **clickHandler**, I now need to define this clickHandler and I'll set it as a function expression, meaning I will use the const variable keyword and name it **clickHandler**.
+Whenever a user clicks on the button that will evaluate an expression named <b>clickHandler</b>, I now need to define this clickHandler and I'll set it as a function expression, meaning I will use the const variable keyword and name it
+<b>clickHandler</b>.
 Then I'll assign an arrow function to it.
 That's it.
 I've just set up a clickHandler that receives the click events that's fired from this button and handles it by outputting the word clicked in the console.
 Again, I save my changes and, in the browser, I open the